kwonus/Quelle/Quelle-AVX.md

 eternal power

 Again, *invoking* command from your command history is *invoked* just like a macro.
 Moreover, as with macros, control settings are persisted within your command history to provide invocation determinism.
-That means that the current control settings are ignored when invoking command history.
-Just like with macros, the current control settings can be utilized by adding the ***::current*** suffix to the invocation.
-See **Table 12-5**.
-Example usage:
+That means that control settings that were in place during the original command are restored by the invocation.

-$3::current

-**RESETTING COMMAND HISTORY**
+**INITIALIZING COMMAND HISTORY**

-The @initialize command can be used to clear all command history.
+The @initialize command can be used to delete <u>all</u> command history.

 To clear all command history: